Nani-Simhadri/DE-Algorithm/README.md

 The Differential Evolution (DE) Algorithm is a population-based optimization algorithm [1] used to optimize non-linear and real-valued continuous space functions.
 The DE algorithm involves the use of three processes known as mutation, crossover, and selection to optimize the functions.
-The DE algorithm has three parameters, which are population size (denoted as NP), mutation factor (denoted as F), and crossover probability (denoted as CR).
+The DE algorithm has three parameters, which are population size (denoted as $PS$), mutation factor (denoted as $F_m$), and crossover probability (denoted as $CP$).

 [1] R. Storn, K. Price, “Differential Evolution – A Simple and Efficient Heuristic for global Optimization over Continuous Spaces,” J Glob.
 Optim., vol. 11, no. 4.
 Springer Science and Business Media LLC, pp. 341–359, 1997.